gmac98/Mechanism-of-Action-MoA--Prediction/README.md

 Algorithms to be used:
-The models we plan to use include the following -
- Multi Input ResNet Model
+The models we plan to use include the following - --Multi Input ResNet Model
- Logistic Regression
+--Logistic Regression
- Neural Network
+--Neural Network
- SVM
- XGBoost
+--SVM
+--XGBoost

 Libraries:
 We expect to be working using Python.
 The following libraries will have to be / are expected to be utilized –
- numPy
+-- numPy
- Pandas
+-- Pandas
- Keras
+-- Keras
- TensorFlow
+-- TensorFlow
- sklearn
+-- sklearn
- matplotlib
+-- matplotlib

 Dataset:
 We will be using the MoA dataset from Kaggle.